pauldotyu/aks-mcp/docs/labs/README.md

-# AKS MCP Transport Testing Guide
+# AKS MCP Transport Lab Guide

-This directory contains tools for testing the AKS-MCP server with different transport protocols and verbose logging capabilities.
+This directory contains tools for lab exercises with the AKS-MCP server using different transport protocols and verbose logging capabilities.

 ## Overview